 He heard a door open to the house to which the fence belonged and watched an eight-year-old girl walk off the porch.
-She had blonde hair plaited into pigtails, wearing a winter coat, knitted green mittens and a matching scarf, and navy blue boots.
+She had blonde hair plaited into pigtails, wearing a grey winter coat, knitted green mittens and a matching scarf, and navy blue boots.
 An elderly, yet spritely woman emerged from the house soon after the girl.

 Just as the girl was about to skip to the playground down the street, her grandmother stopped her.
 Neither of them noticed Jack Frost striding gracefully on the picket fence, his staff over his shoulders.
 He watched the girl and her grandmother talking.